erickveil/erickveil.github.com/_posts/2023-06-23-Dependency-Injection-and-Hilt.md

 - **Large or Complex Projects**: If our project is expected to grow in complexity, using Hilt can save us a lot of headache down the line.
 It manages our dependency graph automatically, making it easier to handle changes and additions.
 - **Android Lifecycle Integration**: For dependencies that need to be tied to Android lifecycle components (like Activities, Fragments, ViewModels, etc.), Hilt provides scoped annotations (e.g., `@ActivityScoped`, `@ViewModelInject`) that handle instantiation and destruction at the appropriate times, reducing memory leaks and other lifecycle-related issues.
-- **Shared Dependencies**: If we have dependencies that are used across multiple components or need to maintain a single instance (singleton) across the application, Hilt’s annotations (like `@Singleton` or `@InstallIn`) simplify their configuration and ensure that the framework manages their lifecycle appropriately.
+- **Shared Dependencies**: If we have dependencies that are used across multiple components or need to maintain a single instance (singleton) across the application, Hilt’s annotations (like `@Singleton` or `@InstallIn`) simplify their configuration and make sure that the framework manages their lifecycle appropriately.
 - **Testing and Maintainability**: When our project reaches a certain scale, testing and maintainability become crucial.
 Hilt’s ability to swap out implementations for testing purposes without changing the actual codebase is a significant advantage.

 ### When Manual Constructor Injection Might Suffice